23 Sep 4 Tips to Selling More Home Service Agreements

 - Age of home, household income, geography, etc.

-- Age of homeowner – communicate the benefits of a service/maintenance agreement they will find most important
+- Age of homeowner – communicate the benefits of an annual service agreement they will find most important

 Contact Chuck Fischer at email@example.com to find out how we can help your company drive sales.

-*By service/maintenance agreement, we mean an annual contract where a homeowner pays a monthly fee that covers the cost for service or for unexpected repairs and maintenance on a home’s heating/air conditioner, water heater, appliances, etc.
+*By annual service agreement, we mean an annual contract where a homeowner pays a monthly fee that covers the cost for service or for unexpected repairs and maintenance on a home’s heating/air conditioner, water heater, appliances, etc.

 Survey results are from a random sample of adults from across the country who own a home and are the primary decision maker for home service issues.